Portland man sentenced in sports gambling syndicate case

 [Maine man pleads guilty in illegal gambling case, to turn over mansion, other properties to feds]

-Levy said he was inclined to sentence Flynn to prison time for his “serious offense,” but was persuaded not to by the elderly man’s poor health and federal prosecutors’ recommendation of probation.
+Levy said he was inclined to sentence Flynn to prison time for his “serious offense” but was persuaded not to by the elderly man’s poor health and federal prosecutors’ recommendation of probation.

-Flynn said that he is “truly sorry” for the “hurt and shame” he’d brought to his children and grandchildren, and that there would forever be an asterisk next to his name in the family tree.
+Flynn said that he is “truly sorry” for the “hurt and shame” he brought to his children and grandchildren, and that there would forever be an asterisk next to his name in the family tree.

 [FBI seizes nearly $849,000 in series of Portland raids allegedly tied to illegal gambling]